Becoming an Electrician in New Hampshire

 The full program includes Basic Electricity I, Basic Electricity II, Blueprint Reading, Controls I, Conduit Bending, Math, Motors, Transformers, National Electrical Code, Controls II, Advanced Industrial Controls, Solar Photovoltaics, NFPA70E & OSHA Safety Guidelines, Common Code Violations & NH Laws, and Advanced Code Level II.

 Conduit Bending and Advanced Industrial Controls are In-Person classes.
 Therefore it will be necessary to contact the school directly in order to determine which classes will work for you.
-Classes take place one day a week either from 8am-1:30pm or 2:30-7:30pm.
+In 2023, our Conduit Bending classes take place on Tuesdays, either from 8am-1:30pm or from 2:30-7:30pm.
+Our 2023 Advanced Industrial Controls take place on Wednesdays, either from 8am-1:30pm or from 2:30-7:30pm.
+Seats are limited, and the program starts each September and runs through June.
+Conduit Bending classes are full for the 2023/24 school year, and the Advanced Industrial Controls pm classes are full for the 2023/24 school year.

 Purchase the entire program by utilizing this link: